parthnatu/kv-store/README.md

 ## How to run the client and server

-Please export the apporpriate PATH and PKG_CONFIG_PATH for your environment before running `make`.
+Please export the appropriate PATH and PKG_CONFIG_PATH for your environment before running `make`.

 Once the binaries for `Server` and `userprogram` are created follow the steps below